 Refinance Waiting Period Mortgage Lending Guidelines

-This BLOG On Refinance Waiting Period Mortgage Lending Guidelines Was UPDATED On October 9th, 2018
+This BLOG On Refinance Waiting Period Mortgage Lending Guidelines Was UPDATED And PUBLISHED On November 1st, 2019

 Refinance Waiting Period Guidelines

 Homeowners who just closed on their homes and who are thinking of refinancing their home loans, there are refinance waiting period requirements on mortgage loans.
 The refinance waiting period after closing on a home loan may be different on rate and term versus cash-out refinance.

 - A home buyer cannot just close on their home loan one day and turn around a refinance their home loan the following day

 - All mortgage refinance mortgage loans needs to present a net tangible benefit to the mortgage loan borrower

 - We will discuss refinance waiting period on FHA Loans and Conventional Loans on this article

 In this article, we will cover and discuss refinance waiting period mortgage guidelines.